drmarkpowell/Kotlin/README.md

     * [Dukat](https://github.com/kotlin/dukat) assists with conversion of TypeScript definitions to Kotlin/JS
     * [Writing for React with Kotlin](https://play.kotlinlang.org/hands-on/Building%20Web%20Applications%20with%20React%20and%20Kotlin%20JS/01_Introduction?_ga=2.48013543.130858947.1597256917-436358688.1584403503)
 * Declarative UI for Android apps: [Jetpack Compose](https://developer.android.com/jetpack/compose)
-	* as of this writing, self-described as evolving with API breaking changes expected
+	* as of this writing,latest version is [0.1.0-dev16](https://developer.android.com/jetpack/androidx/releases/compose) self-described as evolving with API breaking changes expected

 ##What does it look like?

 ```